aimeos/aimeos-docs/src/config/controller-jobs/order-email.md

 ## bcc-email

-E-Mail address all delivery e-mails should be also sent to
+Hidden e-mail address all delivery e-mails should be also sent to

 ```
 controller/jobs/order/email/delivery/bcc-email = Array